VoltDB/voltdb-kafka-connector/README.md

 When the Kafka messages have schema metadata, the schema is used to convert the values.
 If no schema metadata is present, the message will converted as configured.

-The VoltDB Kafka Sink Connector is available as source at github.com with build instructions in the next section, or as a ready to use Java jar file that can be added to your VoltDB installation.
+The VoltDB Kafka Sink Connector is available as source at [Github](https://github.com/VoltDB/voltdb-kafka-connector) with build instructions below, or as a ready to use Java jar file that can be added to your VoltDB installation, available for [download](http://voltdb.com)

 See "Installing the Connector" for next steps after building or downloading the Connector.

+Following sections discuss configuring the Connector and offer an example application that shows the Connector in action with VoltDB and a Kafka installation.

 #### Installing the Connector